mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 # Why Toolpad?

-<p class="description">Learn about the motivation for Toolpad and how it is different and if it could be of use to you.</p>
+<p class="description">Explains our motivation for building Toolpad, where it differs from other tools and how it could be useful to you.</p>

 ## Introduction